Since 1991, serving the industrial, manufacturer, USA customer.

 Seattle, WA 98125

-In about 1990, an engineer from Todd Shipyards in Seattle, WA walked into our sign making studio and asked if we could print on the round knob handle of a throttle for a boat they were building.
+In about 1990, an engineer from Todd Shipyards in Seattle, WA walked into our sign making studio (at the time) and asked if we could print on the round knob handle of a throttle for a boat they were building.

 I realized at that moment that I had no idea how shaped objects such as golf balls, housings and handles were printed.
 Before the internet we had the Thomas Register List of Manufacturers at the local library.
 There, I discovered the pad transfer printing process and purchased my first hand operated, open inkwell, one color pad printing machine from Service Tectonics, Inc.